innovationharvesters/pay-theory-ios/docs/DEVREADME.md

 These custom text fields are what will be used to collect the ACH information for the transaction.

-All four text fields are required to capture the info needed to initialize an ACH transaction
+All four fields are required to capture the info needed to initialize an ACH transaction

 *   ACH Account Number
 *   ACH Account Type